DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

 * To program you need:
     - A subject you will program(human, computer)
     - Common language
-    - An agreed place the subject can do the work (car, kitchen, *Windows Command Prompt*)
+    - An agreed place the subject can do the work (car, kitchen, *Command Prompt*)
     - A list of instructions
+* You learned to fork (duplicate) a simple *hello world* project on Replit, then to add your own code and run the program.
-* We made a simple game, Knights Journey, with help from 3 of our basic categories (input, storage etc)
+* You made a simple game, Knights Journey, and saw how it used 3 of our basic categories (input, storage etc).
-    - Once, in *Visual Studio* with *C++*, for the *Windows Command Prompt/Console*
-    - Again as a flowchart in *Flowgorithm*.

 ## Homework